- Go Hiking

 Buy Trail Map:

 Take N.J.
 Route 17 north to the New York State Thruway and take the first exit, Exit 15A (Sloatsburg).
 Turn left at the bottom of the ramp onto N.Y.
 Route 17 north, and continue through the Village of Sloatsburg.
-About half a mile past the village, turn right at a temporary traffic light, cross the railroad tracks, and continue along Washington Avenue for 0.5 mile to a T-intersection with Seven Lakes Drive.
-Turn left, passing under the Thruway, and continue along Seven Lakes Drive for about 12 miles to the Silvermine Picnic Area, on the right side of the road (the Silvermine Picnic Area is 2.1 miles beyond Tiorati Circle).
+Just past the village, turn right at the traffic light, following the sign for Harriman State Park.
+Cross an overpass over railroad tracks and continue along Seven Lakes Drive, passing under the Thruway overpass, and soon entering Harriman State Park.
+Follow Seven Lakes Drive for about 12 miles to the Silvermine Picnic Area, on the right side of the road (the Silvermine Picnic Area is 2.1 miles beyond Tiorati Circle).
 Park in the large parking area near the entrance (a parking fee is charged on weekends in the summer).

 To begin the hike, find the bridge over the stream at the southern end of the parking area (marked with a sign “Welcome to the Silvermine Boat Launch”).
 Here, you will see a yellow blaze of the Menomine Trail, which you will be following for the first part of the hike.
 Cross the bridge, then turn left onto a dirt road, passing two park maintenance buildings.
 Just before reaching Silvermine Lake, turn right, then bear left when you reach a brown-painted cinder block building.
 Here, the yellow blazes resume.
 Follow the trail into the woods on a rocky footpath.